 Ungrateful Bastard: So how does Sullivan thank the guy who saved him from his captor?
 By shooting his rescuer in the face, of course.

 Unintentional Period Piece: When Costigan is on the walkway at the airport and talking to Dignam on the phone, one shot shows what are clearly Northwest Airlines and United Airlines aircraft in the background.
 This narrows down the time period because the United planes are painted dark gray, when today they are painted white, while the Northwest plane bears a paint scheme that lasted from 2004 until the airline merged with Delta in 2010.

 Unperson: With no one from the undercover unit left to vouch for Costigan, Sullivan deletes his service records.

-Very Loosely Based on a True Story: While the film is a remake of Infernal Affairs, Costello was also partially based on real life Irish Mob boss James "Whitey" Bulger who was also working for (and protected by) the FBI.
+While the film is a remake of Infernal Affairs, Costello was also partially based on real life Irish Mob boss James "Whitey" Bulger who was also working for (and protected by) the FBI.
 He eventually became one of the FBI's Ten Most Wanted and was finally arrested in June 2011.
 Strangely enough, Bulger was rumored to have seen the movie when it came out, and apparently liked it.

-Sullivan's character is also based loosely on John Connolly, who Bulger used to treat to ice cream as a kid, and grew up to become the FBI agent who regularly tipped Bulger off that that the police were on to him in return for info that brought in lesser criminals who often coincidentally happened to be Bulger's rivals.
+Colin Sullivan is also based loosely on John Connolly, who Bulger used to treat to ice cream as a kid, and grew up to become the FBI agent who regularly tipped Bulger off that that the police were on to him in return for info that brought in lesser criminals who often coincidentally happened to be Bulger's rivals.